install.packages("devtools")

 # space and for quicker loading

-lfs_convert(lfs_directory = "lfs_data_folder/",
+directory = "lfs_data_folder/",

-output_directory = "lfs_rds_folder/")
+output_directory = "lfs_rds_folder/"

 # Compiles into one file.

-lfs <- lfs_compile(lfs_directory = "lfs_rds_folder/")
+lfs <- lfs_compile(directory = "lfs_rds_folder/")

+Code to reproduce some official ONS publications is in the vignette("stats-replication").
 For more information on the ONS variables, see the LFS Guidance.

 Variable Name Definition